sinfloodmusic/ableton-gobo/README.md

 * [Download Go](https://golang.org/dl/)
 * In the root of the project, `go build`
 * That will output an executable called ableton-gobo (Mac) or ableton-gobo.exe (Windows)
-* Launch GoBo with the path to your angular app.
-We'll create this folder in the Angular Section
+* Launch GoBo with the path to the angular app.
+You can use the included angular2-gobo-dist folder or you can modify the look and feel yourself (See the section: Updating the Angular App)
-* You can pass the optional `debug` flag to see output going back and forth to your clients and Ableton.
+* You can pass the optional `debug` flag to all the messages coming and going from your clients and Ableton.
 * `ableton-gobo -webapp "/Users/me/Downloads/ableton-gobo/angular2-gobo-dist/" -debug`

-#### Angular Static App
+#### Updating the Angular App (Optional)

 You do not need to do this if you are ok with the default "angular2-gobo-dist" "UI" that is provided.
 You can simply have GoBo use that and avoid any of the nodejs/npm/angular hassle.